yanivnizan/knowledge-base/src/documents/unity/levelup/Levelup_Model.html.md

 numberScore.Inc(5000.0); // Now numberScore = 5000

-numberScore.Reset(true); // Save the score and its record in the storage
+// Once the level ends, the score's record is saved

 isOpen = wGateANDrGate.IsOpen(); // TRUE! because both gates have been opened
 ```